-A resident agent (also known as a registered agents) is required to form an LLC in Maryland.
+A resident agent (also known as a registered agent) is required to form an LLC in Maryland.
 A resident agent can be either an owner or employee of the business, provided that they are at least 18 years old and a Maryland resident.
-An LLC or Maryland corporation can also serve as resident agent.
+An LLC or Maryland corporation can also serve as a resident agent.

 You can also hire a company that specializes in acting as your agent.
 The service is usually between $100 and $300 per annum, although some companies offer it for as low as $50.
 To ensure that you are getting the best value for your money, do as much research as possible.

 Send your Articles of Organization

 Online registration is the fastest and most convenient way to create your LLC.
 It is important to have a street address when forming your LLC.
 PO boxes are not acceptable.